Trusted WordPress tutorials, when you need them most.

 Activate plugin

-That’s all.
-You can now visit any post on your website, write some text in any field of the comment form, and then try leaving the page without submitting.
+That’s it.
+You can now visit any post on your website, type something in the comment form, and then try to leave the page.

-A popup will appear, warning you that you are about to leave a page with unsaved changes.
+Then, a popup will appear, warning you that you have unsaved changes.

 Popup notification warning user about unsaved changes

-You can use the same code base to target any forms on your WordPress site.
-Here, we will show you an example of using it to target a contact form.
+You can use the same code to target any other form on your WordPress site, such as a contact form.

-In this example, we are using the WPForms plugin to create a contact form.
-The instructions will be the same if you use a different contact form plugin on your website.
+In this example, we are targeting a form made with the WPForms plugin, but these steps will work if you use a different contact form plugin on your website.

 Finding form ID